 CSSJ also provides assistance to graduating seniors in finding placement in one of many long-term service organizations.
 By serving in the United States or a developing part of the world, participants are able to enrich their own cultural vision and come to a deeper understanding of the Christian principle of justice.

 Parking Services

-Location: University Police, Parking Pavilion, 820 Mulberry Street.
+Location: University Police, Level 2 of Parking Pavilion

 Hours: Monday - Friday, 9:00 a.m. - 4:30 p.m.